 IMS will coordinate data collection with each site.
 At study initiation (Baseline, D0), patients will be asked to provide their written informed consent.
-The patient then will complete the study questionnaires in paper form.
-At all follow up visits (week 12 and 24), the patient will complete the study questionnaires while waiting for their appointment at their clinic, approximately 30 minutes before they visit their physicians.
-It is important that they complete the questionnaires prior to speaking with their clinician during the visit, as the clinician feedback might impact patient perceptions measured by the PRO instruments.
+After signing consent, the patients' questionnaires as recorded will be collected.
+At Week 12 and 24 time-points, the patients' questionnaires will be collected before them visiting their physicians.
 There will be a study coordinator or study nurse at each site to monitor the process.
-The study coordinator/nurse will hand the study questionnaires directly to the patient and collect the questionnaires once they are completed.
+The study coordinator/nurse will collect the record of questionnaires directly.
 Physicians will not see the contents patients entered.
+The study coordinator/nurse will check to ensure all the forms are filled-in correctly.